keu/docs/astro/create-project.md

 ## Step 2: Build Your Project Locally

-To confirm that you successfully initialized an Astronomer project, run the following command from your project directory:
+To confirm that you successfully initialized an Astro project, run the following command from your project directory:

 ```sh
 astrocloud dev start